-The benefits of pretend play
+The benefits of toddler pretend play

 Pretend play allows children to role play scenes that are interesting to them, whether it’s re-enacting a favorite television show or book, or pretending to be the doctor after recently visiting one himself.

-Through pretend play, kids can experiment with decision making, especially when nothing is truly set in stone during play.
+Through pretend play, toddlers can experiment with decision making, especially when nothing is truly set in stone during play.
 They develop standards for how to behave during certain circumstances, and they also develop social skills, even when they’re playing alone.

 With my son’s imagination chugging along, he has entered the world of pretend play, and I couldn’t be happier.
-Let’s take a look at these benefits of pretend play:
+Let’s take a look at these benefits of toddler pretend play:

-Kids can better understand life events
+Toddlers can better understand life events

 Kids are able to act out and better understand events that happen in their lives.
 My toddler has since been pretending that it’s time to go to Morris’ house.
 “What are you going to do at Morris’ house?”
 I asked him.

 “Eat snacks,” he promptly responded.
 That he continued to act out a situation like the morning routines—with snacks and everything—isn’t too much of a coincidence.
 He may be acting out a common occurrence in his life (getting dropped off instead of staying at home).